 A decade ago, debates raged in the IT industry about the effectiveness of outsourcing, but today it’s almost impossible to find someone who questions its importance.
 However, the reasons for collaborating with IT service providers have changed over the last ten years.
 Nowadays, it’s not just about reducing software development costs – outsourcing is a smart business decision in many different cases.
+So why do companies outsource?

 1. Gain access to resources you cannot find locally